syncfusion-content/javascript-docs/js/Grid/Editing.md

 ### External Form

-Set [`editMode`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-editmode "editMode") as externalform, then the edit form is opened out of grid content, which has fields associated with the data record being edited.
+By setting the [`editMode`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-editmode "editMode") as externalform, the edit form is opened outside the grid content.

 The following code example describes the above behavior.